doctor-g/ThunderstoneQuestRandomizer/README.md

 ```
 That can be invoked in VSCode via Ctrl-Shift-B.

+### Automatic building in Visual Studio Code

+[`.vscode/tasks.json`](.vscode/tasks.json) is configured so that the build_runner
+watcher will start when the folder opens.
+However, each VSCode instance needs
+to be configured to allow this to happen.
+Do this through the command palette
+(Ctrl-Shift-P) and running "Tasks: Configure Automatic Tasks in Folder",
+which will give an option to enable to tasks.

 ## Localization

 The [`cards.yml`](assets/cards.yml) file can be localized into different languages.